-Wicked Spoon in The Cosmopolitan is a great option for couples, with a wide variety of high-quality food but also a calm, sopshisticated ambience.
+Wicked Spoon in The Cosmopolitan is a great option for couples, with a wide variety of high-quality food but also a calm, sophisticated ambiance.
 Some buffets can have a sense of urgency, with people rushing between the offerings.
-However, perhaps because of how this buffet is spaced out and the vast selection on offer, this feels like a much more romantic place to eat at and enjoy.
+However, perhaps because of how this buffet is spaced out and the vast selection on offer, this feels like a much more romantic place to eat and enjoy.
 Expect to pay $29 on weekdays and $36 on the weekends.

 The Buffet at Wynn is a beautiful restaurant, very light and bright, perfect for romantic brunches.
-The Mirage’s Craving buffet is a great option for those looking to try a selection of cusines fro around the world.
+The Mirage’s Craving buffet is a great option for those looking to try a selection of cuisine from around the world.
 Bacchanal Buffet at Ceasar’s Palace is also a wonderful restaurant, although more expensive than others, there are lots of cook-to-order stands and delicious tasting meats.

 Bellagio Conservatory & Botanical Garden

-This sky-lit atrium in the Bellagio hotel is a free attraction in Las Vegas, offering a selection of vibrant colourful flowers and plants.
-The displays change seasonally and are particuarly magical at Christmas and New Years.
+This sky-lit atrium in the Bellagio hotel is a free attraction in Las Vegas, offering a selection of vibrant colorful flowers and plants.
+The displays change seasonally and are particularly magical at Christmas and New Year.

 Enjoy a Gondola Ride

 For those looking to experience a bit of Venice during their Vegas trip, book yourself a ride on the Gondolas in The Venetian; a unique hotel in the USA.